What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 Are there any exemptions?

-• Returned goods: Products re-imported without any modification are excluded.
+• Returned goods: Goods re-imported into the EU without modification are excluded.

-• Outward processing: Goods processed outside the EU and brought back under the outward processing customs procedure are exempt.
+• Outward processing: Goods returned to the EU under the outward processing customs procedure are not covered.

 What are the CBAM reporting requirements?

-CBAM is being rolled out in two main phases: a transitional phase focused on reporting, followed by a definitive phase with full financial enforcement.
+CBAM was rolled out in two main phases: a transitional phase focused on reporting, followed by a definitive phase with full financial enforcement.

 Transitional phase (1 Oct 2023 – 31 Dec 2025)

-During this phase, importers of CBAM-listed goods must submit quarterly reports covering:
+During this phase, importers of CBAM-listed goods were required to submit quarterly reports covering:

 • The type and quantity of goods imported